mustawtfa/mustawtfa/README.md

 Our first mobile game, launched in July 2023 in just 48 hours, achieved over 20,000 downloads and reached millions of users—all without external investment.
 This success proved that grassroots marketing and passion can create real impact.

 ### Polyhedron
-In July 2024, we expanded into the music industry with **Polyhedron**—a label that unites young talent.
+In July 2024, we expanded into the music industry with **Polyhedron** a label that unites young talent.
 Through innovative digital strategies, Polyhedron now enjoys hundreds of monthly listeners on Spotify.

 ### Cortex – The Vertex of Artificial Intelligence
 Cortex is our flagship AI application offering a dual-mode experience: